ItayMoh/Mapty-project/README.md

 # Mapty-project
 A project using Leaflet library, Geolocation API and the Local storage of the web.
-The application target is to help a user his activities which are either running/cycling on a map.
+The application target is to help a user record his activities which are either running/cycling on a map.
 The application will store the user data in the local browser storage and will aim to provide a way for a user to record his activities with details about his activity.